rvikmanis/gasoline/README.md

 ### Models

 A model is a description of some part of the application's state, with instructions on how that state will change.
-In other words - a localized state machine.

->Note that models don't hold the actual state on their own.
-They hold references to their state from the store.
+>Note that models don't hold the actual state in them, but keep a reference to the store.

 There are two ways models can respond to actions: